genesiscommunitysuccess/docs/docs/03_server-modules/04_event-handler/02_basics.md

 ### Default reply types

-So far, we have seen `ack` and `nack.
+So far, we have seen `ack` and `nack`.
 There is a third type: `warningNack`.
 Let's stop and look at the specifications for all three default reply types:

 * `ack`: used to signify a successful result. `ack` takes an optional parameter of `List<Map<String, Any>>`.
 For example, `ack(listOf(mapOf("TRADE_ID", "1")))`.
 * `nack`: used to signify an unsuccessful result. `nack` accepts either a `String` parameter or a `Throwable`.
 For example, `nack("Error!")` or `nack(myThrowable)`.